kaliRegenold/SeniorDesign/DesignDoc/source/testing.rst

 this environment.

 Camera switching will also be tested with localization.
-Because of USB limitations, only two cameras can be turned on at once.
+Because of USB limitations, only one camera can be turned on at once.
 Therefore if a camera can not see the AR tags, it turns off.
 If a camera can see the AR tags, then that camera will be used until the robot rotates in such as way the camera loses the tags.
 Then the camera will shut off and the remaining cameras are cycled